omarelkashef/microcloud-cluster-manager/README.md

 # MicroCloud Cluster Manager

 Cluster Manager is the entry point for all your MicroClouds.
-It can be extended with the [Canonical Observability Stack](https://charmhub.io/topics/canonical-observability-stack) for monitoring and alerting.
+It can be extended for monitoring and alerting.

 # Get started

 This is an early version of cluster manager.
-Glad you want to try it as an early adopter!
+Get started as an early adopter today!

-You need to have a juju k8s environment ready.
+You need to a [juju controlled k8s environment](https://juju.is/).
 Deploy MicroCloud Cluster Manager along with its dependencies:

 ```
 juju add-model cluster-manager